relaycorp/veraid-js/README.md

 [![npm version](https://badge.fury.io/js/@relaycorp%2Fveraid.svg)](https://www.npmjs.com/package/@relaycorp/veraid)

 This is the Node.js implementation of [Vera](https://vera.domains), an offline authentication protocol powered by DNSSEC.
-It implements all the building blocks that signature producers and consumers need.
+This library implements all the building blocks that signature producers and consumers need.

 The latest version can be installed from NPM: